©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Press image Petromelancholia, BRUTUS Rotterdam, NL

-Petromelancholia | Group Exhibition at BRUTUS Rotterdam, NL, curated by Alexander Klose (September 1st - November 19th 2023)
+Petromelancholia | A Group Exhibition at BRUTUS Rotterdam, NL, curated by Alexander Klose (September 1st - November 19th 2023)

 Petromelancholia examines the enormous consequences of a life beyond oil, the magnitude of which many do not yet realize.
 Unlike the many exhibitions that sing about doom scenarios or kick in the open doors of the climate crisis, Petromelancholia reflects on the legacy of the oil age and the new meaning that this past will irrevocably acquire.
 What has oil brought us, materially and especially culturally, and what might disappear or change?
 Such a complex phenomenon only comes into the limelight if there is room for different perspectives.
 Art is a master discipline when it comes to anticipating and navigating change.
 That is why Petromelancholia, curated by Alexander Klose (research collective Beauty of Oil) brings together 24 contemporary artists from different cultural backgrounds and generations.